paper-plain-dosa/stock-analysis/README.md

 Small_Data : Contains the entire dataset used for the project 60_Paper Plain Dose-Stage1.pdf : Stage 1 report
-Small_Data_EDA : Jupyter Notebook containing EDA and ARIMA, ACF and PACF
+Stock_Analysis_and_Prediction: Jupyter Notebook containing EDA and ARIMA, ACF ,PACF,LSTM and DMAC.